Julia Gibson

 About me

-Hello, as I write this, I wonder who might be reading this and how your life might be at the moment.
+Hello, as I write this, I wonder how your life might be at the moment.
 Perhaps you're feeling sad or depressed, lonely, confused or troubled, anxious, lost and alone.
-Perhaps something has happened that has turned your world upside down or you are feeling out of sorts and can't pinpoint why.
+Has something happened that has turned your world upside down?
+Are you feeling out of sorts and can't pinpoint why?
 Maybe you're disturbed by events from the past, fearful of the future or overwhelmed by what is happening right now.

-Counselling offers a space where you can start to touch on those tender bruises inside with someone trained to listen and support you as you explore your inner world.
+Counselling with me offers a space where you can start to touch on those tender bruises inside with someone trained to listen and support you as you explore your inner world.

 I provide a compassionate and supportive space where you feel heard, understood, accepted and cared for.
 A space where you are treated with respect, kindness and dignity.
 We work together to deeply understand your experience and discover what you might need in this moment.